devenderbhardwaj/contact-book/readme.md

 1. **Clone the Repository:**

 2. **Database Setup:**
-- Set up your database and configure the database according to databasae-schema in `database-schema.properties`
+- Set up your database and configure the database according to databasae-schema in `database-schema.sql`

 3. **Build and Run:**
 - Deploy the application on a Java Servlets compatible server.